nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 09 The Process.markdown

 ##

 07. `cd` is the change directory command.
 Directory change can't be made in a separate process.
-If invoking `cd` command spawns a child process (in case `cd` was made available as an external command), after the command has completed execution, control will return to the parent process and the original directory would be restored.
+If invoking `cd` command was to spawn a child process (in case `cd` was made available as an external command), after the command has completed execution, control will return to the parent process and the original directory would be restored.
 Hence the command is built into the shell.

 ##